osmhpi/stallgov-docs/Memutil-Architecture.md

 The update hook does a few checks to make sure the frequency for the current core can actually be set.
 Then it calls the `memutil_update_frequency` method, which reads the performance counters, chooses an appropriate frequency and then sets the frequency.
 This is done either by using a fast-switch call, or by storing the requested frequency so it can be updated later by the kernel thread responsible for slow switching the frequency.
+For an explanation of how the frequency is chosen, see the [Heuristics page](Memutil Heuristics).

 ## stop
 The `stop` method basically undoes everything done in the `start` method, de-allocating the performance counters, etc.